rotheconrad/00_in-situ_GeneCoverage/README.md

 *If using Genomic FASTA and CDS from genomic FASTA files retrieved from the NCBI assembly database, the Genomic FASTA goes to the -g flag and CDS from genomic FASTA goes to the -p flag replacing the my.proteins.faa file from Prodigal.*

+The -d flag is for the truncated average value or TAD parameter.
+A value of 100 will return results without truncation.

 The -c flag is a cutoff threshold for the percent identity of the metagenomic read alignments to the genomic reference.
 Sequence discontinuity gaps for sequence discrete populations are generally observed around 95% percent sequence identity.
 This is a good starting point, but depending on your target population you may want to increase or decrease this value.
 Looking at the distribution of percent identity values or a recruitment plot is a great way to investigate the sequence discontinuity for your population of interest.

 You can visualize your sequence identity distribution with a histogram using the following: